What is a Birth doula?

 Where will you support us?

 Depending on your wishes, I can support you at hospital or at home and then move into hospital with you.
 I also support families choosing to homebirth with independent midwifery care.
-I service Buderim Private Hospital and Sunshine Coast University Hospital at Kawana.
+I service Buderim Private Hospital, Sunshine Coast University Hospital (SCUH) at Kawana and Caboolture Hospital.
 I cover all areas of the Sunshine Coast for homebirth families.
 Please get in touch if you are birthing outside of the area for more information.